-Heading to Gjirokastër, turn left off the highway where the Google Maps robot-lady tells you to, mispronouncing the street name so badly that even though you don’t speak much Albanian at all, you just know she said it as wrong as it was possible to.
+Heading north to Gjirokastër, you’ll eventually turn left off the highway, where the Google Maps robot-lady tells you to, mispronouncing the street name so badly that even though you don’t speak much Albanian at all, you just know she said it as wrong as it was possible to.
 Hysterical laughter ensues.
 Keep following her direction, though, those lanes that appear way too narrow to lead a vehicle anywhere, in fact, do.

 After a short scoot from the turn-off, you find yourself in a parking lot at the base of the rather formidable and impressive-looking fortress.
 Is this the right parking lot?
 Considering the modest size of Gjirokastër, reason dictates that it must be.

-Our host was a very sweet and gracious woman who walked us to our lovely little Duplex Apartment Viktoria, in the epicentre of Old Gjirokastër.
+Our host was a very sweet and gracious woman who walked us to our lovely little Duplex Apartment Viktoria, in the epicenter of Old Gjirokastër.
 My wife’s unerring knack for booking in the best location once again coming through.
 This place is perfect if you like old stone walls, cozy nooks, views of a castle fortress, and an ancient bazaar out your doorstep.

-A man came to the apartment to pick up our laundry, took it away and returned it the following evening, perfectly folded and smelling nice, for a price so fair I felt guilty about it.
+A man came to the apartment to pick up our laundry the next morning, took it away, and returned it the following evening, perfectly folded and smelling nice, for a price so fair I felt guilty about it.
 Sort of.
 I hope the generous gratuity illustrated our appreciation.